SheaONeill/USBdriveby-Defender/README.md

 The database script expects four arguments `$host $dbname $name $pass` <br />
 e.g. `[ <ip-address> | <localhost> ] <database_name> <name> <pass>` localhost defender hackme letmein etc.<br />
 host must be accurate all other values will be created and db grant permissions will accomadate.<br />
-(TODO give option to install bc if not found).

 While concentrating on all keyboard input, and after reseaching known  BAD USB/Rubber Duckky linux/unix attacks, Our finding where that attacks seem to stem from `<alt><f2>` or `<ctrl><alt><t>` which in a nutshell opens a terminal or